VirgilSecurity/demo-firebase-ios/README.md

 ## Let's set up your Firebase account for the app
 In order for the app to work, you need to deploy a Firebase function that gives out JWT tokens for your authenticated users.
 You'll also need to create a Firestore database with a specific rule set.

+> You only need to do this once - if you did it already earlier or for your Android or JavaScript clients, don't need to do it again.

 * **[Follow instructions here](https://github.com/VirgilSecurity/demo-firebase-func)**

 ## Add your Firebase function URL and Firebase project config to your app